sklam/py2nb/README.md

-# Warning: This is unmaintain
+# Warning: This is unmaintained

 I do not have the bandwidth to maintain this project.
 If you are interested, please feel free to fork and modify.